stephenh/gwt-mpv-apt/README.markdown

+**Note:** As of December 2011, `gwt-mpv-apt` was merged into it's sister project, gwt-mpv, which was renamed Tessell.
+See [tessell.org](http://www.tessell.org) for more information.
+The `tessell-apt` 2.0.0 release (which syncs the version number with the rest of Tessell) is the same as `gwt-mpv-apt` 2.2, except with `org.tessell` package names.

+This does not necessarily mean `gwt-mpv-apt` is dead.
+If `gwt-mpv-apt` users need any bug fixes or future features done here instead of migrating to `tessell-apt`, post-2.2 releases are still possible, just somewhat unlikely given the codebase was already fairly mature and stable.

+---

 `gwt-mpv-apt` is a Java 6 annotation processor to help generate some of the boilerplate code involved in GWT projects.

 Annotation processors enable compiler-/IDE-driven generated-as-you-type code generation based on Java files in your project.